Minneapolis reaches $27 mn settlement with Floyd family

 "That the largest pre-trial settlement in a wrongful death case ever would be for the life of a Black man sends a powerful message that Black lives do matter and police brutality against people of color must end," Crump said.

-The settlement results from a federal lawsuit the Floyd family filed in July against the city of Minneapolis.
+The settlement results from a federal lawsuit the Floyd family filed in US District Court in July against the city of Minneapolis.

+"Even as the trial against former officer Derek Chauvin moves forward and the family waits for justice in the criminal courts, this settlement imparts a measure of justice that is meaningful, important and necessary," said another family attorney, L. Chris Stewart.

+"It provides a path forward for our clients and ensures that George Floyd's death will result in substantive, positive change."

 Floyd's brother Rodney said the agreement is "a necessary step for all of us to begin to get some closure."